 A few words about the publication

 On March 3, 2018, as “proletarians against the nation and its friends”, we organized a public discussion at Prapopoulos squat in the northern suburbs of Athens, Greece, entitled “1992 Lies Back in the Past.
 Nationalism as Crisis in the Relation Between the State and the People”.
-About a year later, on January 26, 2019, we participated in the event against the nation organized by the squat Fabrica Yfanet in Thessaloniki, under the general title “1992 Lies Back in the Past.
-The Macedonian Issue in the Current Conjuncture”.
-What follows is a product, continuation and outcome of this public exchange of views, which we recorded, edited and chose to publish in the form of text.
-The “Continuities and Discontinuities of the Internationalised Greek Nationalism” do not include, in the strict sense, a partial or complete depiction of what have been heard, but it is the way in which we used and expanded a dialogue to approach the conjuncture theoretically and politically.
-Despite the extent of our writing and our determination to summarize the historical retrospection of this particular social form called “Greek nation/Greek people”, which is reproduced through a particular set of practices called “Greek nationalism” under the sovereignty of a political form called “Greek State”, our ultimate goal is the uniqueness of the current conjuncture to not be conceived in a limited way.
+About a year later, on January 26, 2019, we participated in the event against the nation organised by the squat Fabrica Yfanet in Thessaloniki, under the general title “1992 Lies Back in the Past.
+The Macedonian Question in the Current Conjuncture”.
+What follows is the continuation and outcome of this public exchange of views, which we recorded, edited and chose to publish in the form of text.
+The “Continuities and Discontinuities of the Internationalised Greek Nationalism” isn’t, in the strict sense, a partial or complete depiction of what have been heard, but it is the way in which we used and expanded a dialogue in order to approach the conjuncture theoretically and politically.
+Despite the extent of our writing and our determination to summarise a historical retrospection of this particular social form called “Greek nation/Greek people”, which is reproduced through a particular set of practices called “Greek nationalism” under the sovereignty of a political form called “Greek State”, our ultimate goal is the uniqueness of the current conjuncture to not be conceived in a limited way.
 This needs to be emphasised, because the limited number of references to news media and other sources that were ultimately used in the composition of the text doesn’t fully reflect the effort we paid to keep track of the political and social developments on a daily basis.
 On the other hand, this focus on the conjuncture is also the main reason for writing this text, beyond for our own theoretical and political use for the discussions among us.
 The Panbalkan Protest held in Thessaloniki on March 10, 2018, contributed in its own way to the necessity of writing this text.
-Lastly, we must state explicitly that our view was guided by the wider need to demonstrate that the factors that fundamentally determine the State’s nationalist choices are the class relations of power within each State and its needs of managing the proletariat.
+Lastly, we must state explicitly that our view was guided by the wider need to demonstrate that the factors that fundamentally determine the State’s nationalist choices are the class balance of forces within each State and its needs of managing the proletariat.

 It goes without saying that the signature of the text only states those who take the responsibility for the end result, but not the way it was produced.
 We thank our fellow comrades -they know who they are- about their invaluable contributions, without which we could do much less.
-Of course, any omissions and errors are solely on us.
+Of course, any omissions and errors are to be blamed solely on us.